makeyourownmaker/ParametricWeatherModel/README.md

     * Results for non-zero cloud fraction are questionable:
       * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not
-  * Will not work over water
+  * Will not work over water, snow ...

 ## Roadmap